Shunyata338/Shunyata338.github.io/README.md

-            " I have fun together, no matter what you're doing", " you're humble and can laugh at yourself", " you're optimistic and uplift my spirits", " you're reliable; you can always count on them", " you cherish the time spent with you",
+            " I have fun together, no matter what you're doing", " you're humble and can laugh at yourself", " you're optimistic and uplift my spirits", " you're reliable; you can always count on you", " you cherish the time spent with you",
             " you make an effort with my friends and family", " you're thoughtful and surprise you with small gestures",